 - Make sure that the latest version of the Site Import extension is installed.

-- Go to Domains, click the desired website, click Mail Import, and then click Import mail messages.
+- Go to Domains, click the desired website, click Mail Importing, and then click Import mail messages.

-- You can specify either the full email address (for example,
+- Specify the full email address (for example,

-firstname.lastname@example.org) or the part of the email address before @ (
+email@example.com) and the password of the source mailbox.
+If you only specify the part of the email address before @ (

 - Choose the destination email.
 You can either create a new mailbox or select an existing one.